 Arizona State University offers a Master of Legal Studies (MLS) degree through the Sandra Day O’Connor College of Law.
 Students can choose from many different concentration areas, such as Criminal Law, Patent Practice, and Science and Technology Law.
 Each concentration has different required courses, such as International Contracts, Contract Drafting and Negotiation, and Cross-Border Investigations and Procedures.
 Students can study full-time or part-time and start in either the fall or spring term.
-The entire program can be taken on-campus or in combination with online courses.
+The program can be taken through on-campus courses or as a partially online master’s in legal studies.
 Many of the concentration areas offer optional clinical placement opportunities or externships.

 University of Nebraska – Lincoln (Lincoln, NE)

 At the Nebraska College of Law, students in the Master of Legal Studies program complete 33 credits either full-time in one year or in a maximum of three years part-time.
-The course curriculum requires students to take a course in legal research, at least one course from contracts, torts, or property, and successfully pass an oral exam to graduate.
+The curriculum requires students to take a course in legal research, at least one course from contracts, torts, or property, and successfully pass an oral exam to graduate.
 The remaining coursework can be completed in courses offered by the law school, such as Civil Procedure, International Law, and Law & Psychology.
 New students are only admitted to the fall term.
-The College of Law also allows students to combine the program the MLS program with other degree programs administered by the University of Nebraska – Lincoln Graduate Studies, such as Psychology and Gerontology.
+The College of Law also allows students to combine the Master of Legal Studies program with select other degree programs in order to earn a dual degree.

 Washington University (St. Louis, MO)

-The Washington University School of Law offers a Master of Legal Studies (MLS) that allows students to take many of the courses offered in the Juris Doctor (JD) program and are taught by the same faculty.
+The Washington University School of Law offers an online Master of Legal Studies (MLS) that allows students to take many of the courses offered in the Juris Doctor (JD) program.
+Courses in the Master of Legal Studies program are taught by the same faculty who teach courses for the JD.
 The program consists of 24 credits and can be completed in one year of full-time study.
 Students must take one prerequisite course, US Law and Methods, prior to beginning the program or in the first semester.
 New students are admitted in the fall, spring, and summer terms.
 Students may choose elective courses from many areas of law, such as commercial, health, and intellectual property.
 Elective courses in the degree program include Civil Procedure, Legal Writing, and Trial Advocacy.

 Online Paralegal Master’s Degree Programs

-Working professionals or busy students may wish to complete a graduate degree in paralegalism or legal studies online as it provides more flexibility and can be completed anywhere.
-The following programs enable students to study at their own pace and complete the degree completely online.
+Working professionals or busy students may wish to complete an online master’s in legal studies as an online program can offer more flexibility and can be completed from anywhere with an internet connection.
+The following programs enable students to study at their own pace and complete a master’s in paralegal studies online.

 University of Illinois Springfield (Springfield, IL)

-University of Illinois Springfield offers a Master of Arts (MA) in Legal Studies with an interdisciplinary perspective focused on US law and legal systems.
+University of Illinois Springfield offers a Master of Arts in Legal Studies with an interdisciplinary perspective focused on US law and legal systems.
 Some examples of courses include Legal Research and Citation, Theories of Justice, and Public Advocacy.
-The degree includes 40 credit hours and is designed for working professionals as it can be completed fully online or in combination with night classes.
+The degree includes 40 credit hours and is designed for working professionals as it can be completed fully online or in a combination of online and on-campus night classes.
 Online courses may be offered through both synchronous or asynchronous methods.
-While the program officially begins in the fall term, students may apply to the spring or summer terms to take elective courses before beginning with the fall cohort.
+While the program officially begins in the fall term, students may apply to the spring or summer terms to take elective courses before beginning the legal core with the fall cohort.
 The degree is designed to prepare graduates for potential career opportunities in paralegalism as well as many related legal fields.
 Students with a bachelor’s degree in any subject may apply.

 University of Denver (Denver, CO)

-The Sturm College of Law at the University of Denver offers many online options for the aspiring paralegal through the Master of Science in Legal Administration (MSLA) degree program.
+The Sturm College of Law at the University of Denver offers online options for the aspiring paralegal through its Master of Science in Legal Administration (MSLA) degree program.
 This degree program has several concentrations including Law Firm Administration, Court Administration, and International Court Administration.
 The degree takes 12 months of full-time study to complete or as little as two years of part-time study and comprises 30 credits.
 Students also complete a final externship or creative project after finishing all required coursework.
-Students in all concentrations must complete four required courses, including Communication, Writing, and Research in Legal Business and Applied Leadership and Management in Practice.
-Upon completion, students must take required concentration courses such as Business of Courts, Legal Practice Seminar, and Court Caseflow Management.
-The college also offers an online post-baccalaureate legal administration certificate.
+Students in all concentrations must complete four required courses: Communication; Writing; Research in Legal Business; and Applied Leadership and Management in Practice.
+Students then take required courses related to their chosen concentration such as Business of Courts, Legal Practice Seminar, and Court Caseflow Management.
+The college also offers an online graduate legal administration certificate.

 University of Southern California (Los Angeles, CA)

-USC Gould School of Law’s Master of Studies in Law (MSL) is designed to educate legal professionals who can benefit from in-depth legal knowledge but are not practicing lawyers.
+USC Gould School of Law’s Master of Studies in Law (MSL) is designed to prepare legal professionals who can benefit from in-depth legal knowledge but who are not practicing lawyers.
 The degree requires 21 credits, including two mandatory courses and 18 credits of electives.
 Course titles include Constitutional Law, Topics in American Law, and Business for Law.
-The online program uses multiple methods of delivery including live lectures and asynchronous course content.
+This online master of legal studies program uses multiple methods of delivery including live lectures and asynchronous course content.
 New students are admitted for fall, spring, and summer start dates and can complete the program on a part-time or full-time basis.
-The school has a strong national reputation as it was ranked in a tie for 21st among National Universities by US News & World Report in 2017 as well as in a tie for fifth among Best Colleges for Veterans and in a tie for 15th for Most Innovative Schools.
+The school has a strong national reputation and offers students unique opportunities to grow their careers with its expansive alumni network.

 Paralegal Certification with a Master’s Degree